Bullseye (British game show): Charity interlude

-At the beginning of part two, a professional darts player (or occasionally a celebrity during the first four series and the 2006 revival) would throw nine darts at the matchplay board.
+At the beginning of part two, a professional darts player (or occasionally a celebrity in series 3-4 and the 2006 revival) would throw nine darts at the matchplay board.
 The show donated £1 per point scored to a charity of the winning team's choice, or £2 per point if the total was 301 or higher.
 Celebrity players often performed badly and would contribute some of their own money to the donation.

 One episode of series four originally broadcast on 2 December 1984, featured comedienne Carol Lee Scott as the celebrity guest darts thrower.
 Bowen and Scott had known each other for many years prior after both having appeared on the same bill at various working clubs.
 However, as mentioned in Bowen's 1998 biography From a Bundle of Rags: Autobiography of Jim Bowen, the pair had a backstage exchange after filming of the episode, with Bowen commenting on Scott's performance which led to the pair trading several offhand comments, after which they refused to ever speak again.